 The Principality of Andorra has been consistently acknowledged as a country with a stable political, regulatory and tax environment, which makes it a highly reliable place to do business.

-The real GDP in 2021 stood at EUR 2,5879 million, an increase of 8.9 per cent compared to 2020, which constitutes a good indication of the recovery of Andorran growth and job creation following the COVID-19 crisis.
+In 2022, Real GDP stood at EUR 2,798.8 million, after an increasing annual rate of 8.8 per cent.
+This constitutes good evidence of a definitive recovery of Andorran growth and job creation following the COVID-19 crisis.

 The Andorran economy is highly concentrated in financial services, tourism, and commerce.
-Indeed, these sectors represent approximately 75 per cent of gross value added for the entire economy.
+Indeed, these sectors account for 75 per cent of gross value added for the entire economy.